RESIDENTIAL ADVISOR/TEACHING ASSISTANT (RA/TA)

 - Access to University athletic and sport facilities while on contract

 - Significant professional opportunity in area of leadership development

-Along with the Resident Director, the central responsibility of the CPP RA/TA for the EducationUSA Academy is to provide mentorship and support for the academic, experiential, and co-curricular components of the College Preparation Program, specifically to international students admitted to the EducationUSA Academy.
+Along with the Resident Director, the central responsibility of the CPP Resident Advisor/Teaching Assistant (RA/TA) is to provide mentorship and support for the academic, experiential, and co-curricular components of the College Preparation Program.
 You will have a unique opportunity to bridge and cultivate learning inside and outside the classroom.
-All students admitted to the EducationUSA Academy are housed together and the primary responsibilities for the RA/TAs are to: serve in residence as Resident Advisors in active, engaged support of the CPP community; and facilitate extracurricular and experiential activities in conjunction with the residential and academic components of the program.
-As Teaching Assistant, provide instructional support to lead faculty member in the classroom; assist the Resident Director and CPP Program Staff as needed.
+All CPP students are housed together and the primary responsibilities for the RA/TAs are to: serve in residence as Resident Advisors in active, engaged support of the CPP community; facilitate extracurricular and experiential activities in conjunction with the residential and academic components of the program; as Teaching Assistant, provide instructional support to lead faculty member in the classroom; assist the Resident Director and CPP Program Staff as needed.
 RA/TAs live on campus in the program’s residence hall and are expected to be engaging, visible, and accessible to students and the program on a daily basis throughout the summer.
 RA/TAs will be responsible for regularly checking in with an assigned group of students and ensuring the safety of all participants.
-RA/TAs will also create, coordinate and implement extracurricular activities and supervise students at those and other related activities.
-You will report directly to the Resident Director and receive further supervision from the Director of Summer Session.
+You will also create, coordinate, and implement extracurricular activities and supervise students at those and other program-related activities.
+RA/TAs report directly to the Resident Director and receive further supervision from the Director of Summer Session.
 This is a full-time residential position.

 - Live in residence halls throughout duration of the program

 - Serve as mentor, resource, and facilitator of summer program policies, procedures, and calendar

 - Abide by and enforce program Standards of Conduct and University rules and procedures, and report unsafe and inappropriate behavior